 - Holding high expectations for all children, which through strong teacher pupil relationships result in children holding high expectations for themselves and pursuit of personal excellence

 - Growth mindset approaches, whereby children embrace the ‘struggle’ of learning, are confident to take risks and recognise the value of hard work

 - Teaching metacognition and self-regulated learning, encouraging children to develop strategies to support their own learning and increase working memory

 - Firmly embedded wellbeing approaches, including mindfulness, yoga, mindful or ‘rainbow’ breathing and use of our ‘calm garden’

-- Exciting curriculum opportunities based on broad themes, philosophical questions, high quality texts and including visits, speakers and community opportunities
+- Exciting curriculum opportunities based on broad themes, philosophical questions, high quality texts and enriching experiences.

 - Active learning approaches to enhance engagement and optimise learning and memory, such as drama to support work in writing, maths concepts taught through PE, Forest Schools and practical hands on opportunities